-&lt;sup>16 The corresponding requirements of strictly positive earnings are 3, 5, 8, and 10 years.
+16 The corresponding requirements of strictly positive earnings are 3, 5, 8, and 10 years.

-&lt;sup>17 This IGE is comparable to the first row of Table 1.
+17 This IGE is comparable with the first row of Table 1.
 It is not identical because the different balancing in the two tables results in slightly different samples.